NFL Week 1 injury updates on Cooper Kupp, Mark Andrews, Terron Armstead

 Injury: Hamstring

-Sean McVay ruled out Kupp for Sunday in Seattle, saying the Rams were going to make sure they didn't "rush" the wide receiver back from the injury.
-Kupp first injured him, hamstring in a training camp practice on Aug.
+Coach Sean McVay ruled out Kupp for Sunday in Seattle, saying the Rams were going to make sure they didn't "rush" the wide receiver back from the injury.
+Kupp first injured a hamstring in a training camp practice on Aug.
 1 and experienced a setback last week.
-McVay didn't rule out putting Kupp on injured reserve before Saturday, but he said the team wants to "give him a little bit of time" before they make that decision.
+McVay didn't rule out putting Kupp on injured reserve before Saturday, but he said the team wants to "give him a little bit of time" before it makes that decision.

 -- Sarah Barshop